Better than Revenge: Background and release

 Taylor Swift released her third studio album, Speak Now, on October 25, 2010.
 She wrote all 14 album tracks by herself and conceived Speak Now as a loose concept album about the confessions she wanted but never had the chance to make to people she had met.
 The album's lyrics depart from the high school perspectives of her previous records, certain songs containing vengeful messages towards those who had wronged her.
 One of such songs, "Better than Revenge", was directed at a romantic rival.
 Swift did not reveal the subject of the song.
 "Better than Revenge" is track number 10 on Speak Now, produced by Swift and Nathan Chapman.

 Swift included the song on the set list of her Speak Now World Tour (2011–2012).
 During the shows, she sang the song on top of a bridge, dressed in a red sequined mini-dress and boots, and play-fought with one of her dancers.
 While on the Eras Tour in Buenos Aires, on November 12, 2023, Swift surprised observers by performing the song.

 Music and lyrics

 "Better than Revenge" is an electric guitar-driven pop punk song.
 According to Ann Powers of the Los Angeles Times, Swift's vocals on the song expanded considerably.
 The lyrics are about Swift's plea for vengeance against a romantic rival.
 Compared to her previous songs about romantic fantasy, "Better than Revenge" features a more real-life perspective on love.
 In the refrain, Swift describes the rival as an "actress" who is "known for the things that she does on the mattress".
 Maura Johnston writing for Vulture cited this part as one of a few instances of Speak Now where Swift writes about sexual experiences, a new theme for her at the time.

+The first verse of "Better than Revenge" includes rhyming stranded prepositions in the lines "I never saw it coming, wouldn't have suspected it / I underestimated just who I was dealing with / She had to know the pain was beating on me like a drum / She underestimated just who she was stealing from".